Plumsail/documents-docs/source/document-generation/pptx/pictures.rst

 There are some steps you need to do to use the piсture tag.
 Let's take a look.

-Firstly I insert a dummy picture to the template.
+Firstly, I insert a dummy picture to the template.

 .. image:: ../../_static/img/document-generation/insert-picture-pptx-template.png